mpneuried/tcs_mail_node_client/README.md

 * `config.charsetHtml` *( String [ optional; default = "utf-8" ] )*: Html charset.
 Will only be send to server if not `utf-8`
 * `config.charsetText` *( String [ optional; default = "utf-8" ] )*: Html charset.
 Will only be send to server if not `utf-8`
 * `config.charsetSubject` *( String [ optional; default = "utf-8" ] )*: Html charset.
 Will only be send to server if not `utf-8`
+* `config.simulate` *( Boolean [ optional; default = false] )*: This is just a switch to prevent the final send to the mail service.
+It's been used to test the module.
+With this switch you can also turn of mail sending within your dev environment.

 **TBD** Template configuraton